NLP-KazNU/Morphological_segmenation-for-Turkic-languages-based-on-CSE-model/README.md

 4. Run python file(.py) in any open command prompt(CMD)
 5. Save the result of CSE-segmenatation into file.
 The output path you can change the file's output path to your own path.

+#Related papers
+1. U Tukeyev, A Karibayeva.
+Inferring the Complete Set of Kazakh Endings as a Language Resource.
+International Conference on Computational Collective Intelligence, 2020. - pp. 741-751